-Services Card - A plastic "swipe" card that the Department issues to each client on a "one- time basis."
-Providers have the option to acquire and use swipe card technology as one method to access up-to-date client eligibility information.
+Services Card - A plastic "swipe" card that the Agency or Agency's designee issues to each client on a "one- time basis."
+Providers have the option to acquire and use swipe card technology as one method to access upto-date client eligibility information.

-- The Services Card replaces the paper Medical Assistance ID Card that was mailed to clients on a monthly basis. - The Services Card will be issued when ProviderOne becomes operational. - The Services Card displays only the client's name and ProviderOne Client ID number. - The Services Card does not display the eligibility type, coverage dates, or managed care plans. - The Services Card does not guarantee eligibility.
+The Services Card replaces the paper Medical Assistance ID Card that was mailed to clients on a monthly basis.

+- The Services Card will be issued when ProviderOne becomes operational. - The Services Card displays only the client's name and ProviderOne Client ID number. - The Services Card does not display the eligibility type, coverage dates, or managed care plans. - The Services Card does not guarantee eligibility.
 Providers are responsible to verify client identification and complete an eligibility inquiry.